 - Helped students to be successful in nontraditional programs through the creation of positive classroom environments, encouragement of parent, peer and employer support, and efforts to support continuous program improvement.

-- Assisted LEAs to work with business and industry to help place students in meaningful, self-sufficient careers.
+- Assisted local educational agencies (LEAs) to work with business and industry to help students acquire current industry skills sets.

-- Increased focus on all aspects of special populations needs in career-technical education through statewide leadership, professional development and technical assistance to local education agencies.
+- Increased focus on all aspects of special populations needs in career technical education (CTE) through statewide leadership, professional development, and technical assistance to LEAs.

 Carl D. Perkins Vocational and Technical Education Act leadership funds ($150,000 per year shared with California Community Colleges).

-These programs serve all Career-Technical Education students, but especially those classified as Special Populations under Perkins III, including:
+These programs serve all CTE students, but especially those classified as Special Populations under Perkins III, including: